Major in Logistics and Supply Chain Management

 Minor in Geographic Information Systems (GIS) and Geosciences

 As the marketplace continues its global trend, logistics and transportation management majors will find a minor in geographic information systems and geosciences a useful complement to their basic business core and logistics curriculum.
-Minors are required to complete GEO 207, GEO 308 and GEO 309, IS 100 and IS 200.
+Minors are required to complete GEO 207, GEO 309, GEO 400 and ISG 100.

 Minor in Intercultural Studies with a Focus in a Business Area

-- See the Department of Business intercultural studies advisors
+- See the Department of Business and Economics chair.